-A core part of our partnership work at Westminster is the Student as Co-Creators Project.
-This initiative provides opportunities and resources for students and staff to work together on research projects to enhance learning and teaching at Westminster.
-Project teams are student-led, with an academic partner working as a team member, offering advice and guidance to students.
+A core part of our partnership work at Westminster is the Student as Co-Creators Programme.
+This initiative provides opportunities and resources for students and staff to work together on research projects and enhance learning and teaching at the University of Westminster.

-The Students as Co-Creators Project gives students an opportunity to share their perspectives and ideas, shape their learning experiences, build networks and develop skills in team-working, leadership, communication, research, giving presentations, and managing projects and budgets.
+The Students as Co-Creators Programme gives students an opportunity to share their perspectives and ideas, shape their learning experiences, build networks and develop skills in team-working, leadership, communication, research, giving presentations, and managing projects and budgets.
 These experiences support students’ academic careers while also helping them gain important skills to enhance their employability.
-Projects undertaken so far have included work on the impact of online learning, assessment briefs and exam stress, and language skills in the professional world.

 The Students as Co-Creators programme has three distinct strands:

 - Learning and Teaching Research Collaborations: Student and staff teams propose research to enhance the learning & teaching environment.